Snohomish County Public Utility District

-The Snohomish County Public Utility District is a public utility agency providing power to over 367,000 customers in Snohomish County and on Camano Island, Washington.
+The Snohomish County Public Utility District is a public utility agency providing power to over 367,000 customers in Snohomish County and Camano Island.
 It provides water service to about 23,000 customers in the northeast section of the Snohomish County.

 The utility is the second largest publicly owned utility in the Pacific Northwest and the 12th largest in the United States.
-It is the largest of 28 PUDs in the state of Washington.
+It is the largest of 28 PUDs in Washington State.
 The PUD is the largest utility customer of the Bonneville Power Administration, a major wholesale marketer of energy in the Western United States.